Skip to main content

 If you have kids, it’s particularly important to purchase term life insurance if your spouse stays at home with them, says Beloff.
 “You’ll need a policy that’s large enough to fund childcare for 10 to 15 years so that the primary wage earner can continue to work,” he says.

-5. Does your medical history affect how much a policy costs?
+5. Does medical history affect how much a policy costs?

 This much is true: you’ll get the best term life insurance rates if you’re young and healthy, says Beloff.